#leadership #conflict resolution # team development

 Dear Dr. Sylvia,

-You can congratulate me.
+Above all, you can congratulate me.

-Here’s the back story: I was the best salesperson in my division, actually in the whole country.
+To clarify, I was the best salesperson in my division, actually in the whole country.

-I am now the regional head of sales for the Southwest.
+Now, I’m the regional head of sales for the Southwest.
 I have 40 people reporting to me.
 It’s a big deal with big financial rewards.

-I should be dancing on the roof.
+Moreover, I should be dancing on the roof.
 However, I’m going mad.
 No, I’m not mad at anyone.
 I think I mean insane mad.

 Is herding cats really impossible?